claytron/what-the-tmux/slides.md

 ```

 ???
-- Note on the prefix before we get started
 - Remap it to keep old muscle memory
 - Or to avoid having to double tap to use `ctrl + b` normally (scroll back)
 - More about key bindings later